menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. In the Inspector, in the ellipsis menu in the :guilabel:`Related DNS data` section click :guilabel:`Edit`.

-3. Make the desired changes and click :guilabel:`Save`.
+2. Make the desired changes and click :guilabel:`Save`.
 The dialog box closes and the details are updated.

 Removing a DNS Host
 ^^^^^^^^^^^^^^^^^^^

-1. 1.
-In the Inspector, in the ellipsis menu in the :guilabel:`Related DNS data` section click :guilabel:`Delete`.
+1. In the Inspector, in the ellipsis menu in the :guilabel:`Related DNS data` section click :guilabel:`Delete`.
 The host details are deleted and removed from the Inspector.

 Moving IP Address Information (Management Console)
 --------------------------------------------------

 IP Address information can be moved to a new IP Address.
-When the IP Address information is moved, all information about the IP Address is retained, and the associated DNS records are updated.
+When the IP Address information is moved, all information about the IP Address is retained and the associated DNS records are updated.

 To move a IP Address information, do the following: